George-Elhamy/Galactic-Gatherer/README.md

 **Using Visual Studio (Windows):**
 - Open `OpenGL2DTemplate.sln` using Visual Studio.
+- Find and open the P06-52-21218.cpp file in the Visual Studio IDE.
 - Build the project within the Visual Studio IDE.
 - Run the compiled executable directly from the IDE.